On exhibit August 14 – December 14, 2014

-The exhibit was curated by Duke alumnus Denzell Faison (T’14), with special thanks to co-advisors Dr. Janie Long, director of Duke’s Center for Sexual and Gender Diversity, and Professor Raymond Gavins, Duke Department of History.
+The exhibit was curated by Duke alumnus Denzell Faison (T’14), with special thanks to co-advisors Dr. Janie Long, former director of Duke’s Center for Sexual and Gender Diversity, and Professor Raymond Gavins, Duke Department of History.
 Thanks also to the Duke University Archives, the E. Rhodes and Leona B. Carpenter Foundation, the Center for Sexual and Gender Diversity, Blue Devils United, and the Sallie Bingham Center for Women’s History & Culture for their institutional support and contributed resources.

 For more information, visit the exhibit website.

 Commemorative Exhibit Opening Event and Remarks: Please Join Us!

 Time: 4:30 – 6:30 p.m.
 (Program begins at 5:15 p.m.)

 Location: von der Heyden Pavilion, Perkins Library